 The infamous San Andreas Fault runs along the eastern edge of the park and up the center of Tomales Bay; take the short Earthquake Trail from the visitor center to see the impact near the epicenter of the 1906 earthquake that devastated San Francisco.
 A ½-mile path from the visitor center leads to Kule Loklo, a brilliantly reconstructed Miwok village that sheds light on the daily lives of the region's first inhabitants.
-From here, trails also lead to the park's free campgrounds (camping permits are required).
+From here, trails also lead to the park's free, hike-in campgrounds (camping permits are required).

 In late winter and spring, take the short walk at Chimney Rock, just before the lighthouse, to the Elephant Seal Overlook.
 Even from the cliff, the male seals look enormous as they spar, growling and bloodied, for resident females.